What are child trust funds?

 On 6 April 2015, the government made it possible for people with CTFs to switch to more flexible Junior Isas.

-There are a number of reasons why you should switch:
+There are a number of reasons why you might want to switch:

-- Interest rates are higher in Junior Isas
+- Interest rates are higher in Junior cash Isas

 - There are more Junior Isas in the market to choose from